onebeartoe/PIXEL/EmulationStation-kai/README.md

 EmulationStation
 ================

-This is a fork of EmulationStation for RetroPie.
+This is a fork of EmulationStation for RetroPie that has been modified to integrate with the Pixelcade LED Marquee.
 EmulationStation is a cross-platform graphical front-end for emulators with controller navigation.

 Building